 But there’s a problem!
-Your current walls are still covered in your old, out-dated tiles and you’re not sure how to properly remove tile from wall.
+Your current walls are still covered in your old, out-dated tiles and you’re not sure how to remove tile from wall.
 Don’t worry- removing tiles is a simple job, and in this article of how to tile, we’re here to tell you everything you need to know about how to remove the tile from your wall.

 SAFETY IS KEY